OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 And voilà!
 Your Omega should automatically mount the `/overlay` directory.
 From this point on, all changes to your filesystem will be made on your USB storage device.
 This is what it should look like with a 16 GB USB drive:

 ![pivot-overlay-omega2-filesystem](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/pivot-overlay-02.jpg "pivot-overlay Omega2 Filesystem")

-### Booting Without the Storage Device Connected

-**Caution:** If you power on the Omega without the storage device connected, the following will be unavailable or reset to default as they would have only been stored on the device:

-* User-created files
-* User-installed packages (eg. Python)
-* Software settings stored outside of `/etc`

-They will be accessible again once you reboot the Omega with the device connected.